LoyarBocor: Revolutionary guide for counsel in court

 M Star | Peguam Edmund Bon yang mewakili tiga pemohon berkata pihaknya telah mengemukakan representasi kepada Kementerian Dalam Negeri agar penahanan mereka mengikut Ordinan Darurat dipertimbangkan semula.
 Pemohon didakwa mencuri lima buah motosikal yang bukanlah satu ancaman kepada keselamatan negara.

-Malaysiakini | The kL High Court allowed the government’s application to adjourn hearing the habeas corpus applications of six PSM leaders.
+Malaysiakini | The KL High Court allowed the government’s application to adjourn hearing the habeas corpus applications of six PSM leaders.
 They have been held under the Emergency Ordinance since July 2.
 A team of almost 20 lawyers, including Edmund Bon, represented the detainees.

 The Star | Edmund Bon said the police had not “mentioned a single word” about communism, socialism or Chin Peng in their 37 affidavits served on Tuesday in reply to the habeas corpus application by the six PSM detainees.